Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Case Study: Peterson's Algorithm

 \paragraph{The ``last entrant'' argument.} We now make the textbook proof more explicit in the temporal--epistemic language.
 Fix an arbitrary run \(\pi\) and suppose, for contradiction, that at some time \(t\) both threads are in the critical section: \((\pi,t)\models \mathsf{InCS}_0 \wedge \mathsf{InCS}_1\).
 Let \(i\in\{0,1\}\) be the thread that entered the critical section \emph{last}, and let \(j=1-i\).
 Let \(e\le t\) be the entry point of \(i\), characterized by \((\pi,e)\models \mathsf{EnterCS}_i\) and \((\pi,e-1)\models \mathsf{InCS}_j\).

-\paragraph{Step 1: \(j\) being in the critical section forces \(\code{flag[j]}=1\).} By control-flow, thread \(j\) executes \code{flag[j]=1} before reaching \(\ell^\mathsf{cs}\) and only executes \code{flag[j]=0} after leaving the critical section.
-This gives the safety-side guarantee
+\paragraph{Step 1: \(j\) being in the critical section forces \(\code{flag[j]}=1\).} By the control flow of thread \(j\), it executes \code{flag[j]=1} before reaching \(\ell^\mathsf{cs}\) and executes \code{flag[j]=0} only after leaving the critical section.
+Under \(\mathsf{OwnFlag}_j\), only thread \(j\) writes \code{flag[j]}, so \(\code{flag[j]}=1\) is stable between \(j\)'s own flag steps; together these facts yield the global safety invariant